seanbb88/falcons/README.md

 3. Navigate to the app's root directory.

-4. Update the database connection string in `database.py` to match your PostgreSQL setup.
+4. Update the database connection string in `database.py` to match your local connection string.

 5. Run `pip install -r requirements.txt` to install external dependencies.